lezhang-thu/xtransformer-ppo/README.md

 A pre-trained model can be downloaded [here](https://drive.google.com/file/d/1XR_Sf3c1M0UNdyMx1fWJm3g4sFYWFjnD/view?usp=sharing).

-(This model achieve a CIDEr score of
+(This model achieves a CIDEr score of
 133.3% on the MSCOCO Karpathy test set, for which X-Transformer in [JDAI-CV / image-captioning](https://github.com/JDAI-CV/image-captioning) obtains 132.8%.)

 ## Training